honeycombio/terraform-provider-honeycombio/docs/data-sources/query_specification.md

 # Data Source: honeycombio_query_specification

-Construct a query that can be used in triggers and boards.
-For more information about the query specification, check out [Query Specification](https://docs.honeycomb.io/api/query-specification/).
+Generates a [Query Specificaiton](https://docs.honeycomb.io/api/query-specification/) in JSON format.

-The `json` attribute contains a serialized JSON representation which can be passed to the `query_json` field of [`honeycombio_trigger`](../resources/trigger.md) and [`honeycombio_board`](../resources/board.md).
+This is a data source which can be used to construct a JSON representation of a Honeycomb [Query Specification](https://docs.honeycomb.io/api/query-specification/).
+The `json` attribute contains a serialized JSON representation which can be passed to the `query_json` field of the [`honeycombio_query`](../resources/query.md) resource for use in boards and triggers.

 ## Example Usage